Waccamaw silverside: Range and population level

 Known only from Lake Waccamaw and the upper Waccamaw River in Columbus County, North Carolina, the silverside is found in the upper Waccamaw River only during periods of high water and is not a permanent resident.
 Lake Waccamaw (not to be confused with the town of Lake Waccamaw) is the property of the State of North Carolina and is administered by the North Carolina Department of Natural Resources and Community Development's Division of Parks and Recreation.
 The species' population is estimated to be in the millions.

 Habitat

 Lake Waccamaw is a natural lake with an approximate surface area of 8934 acre and an average depth of 7.5 ft.
 Although it is fed by acidic swamp streams, the lake has a virtually neutral composition.
 This neutral condition, unusual among North Carolina's coastal plain lakes, is believed to be caused by the buffering effect of the calcareous Waccamaw Limestone formation, which underlies the lake and is exposed on the north shore.
 The Waccamaw silverside inhabits open water throughout the lake, where schools are commonly found near the surface over shallow, dark-bottomed areas.

 Biology

-This species is normally found in large schools close to the surface in open waterhwhere the substrate is dark and sandy.
+This species is normally found in large schools close to the surface in open water where the substrate is dark and sandy.
 The population is able to tolerate heavy predation and they are frequently observed skipping over the water surface, a behavior which is apparently related to predator avoidance.